HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     1. Please avoid using `#` `%` `&` and `*` special characters when naming files and folders.
     2. If you have a theme name with special characters, those are automatically converted to underscores (`_`) by the server. (e.g. `来源folder` will be translated to `__folder`). **For theme name, use the Theme System Name (the one with `_` like `__folder` in the example image below).**
     ![livesync proper theme name](../../../../images/livesync_themename.png){: style="height:450px"}
-    3. Ensure that you do not trigger the command inside the target local theme path.

     Use this attribute to specify the path to the contenthandler servlet on the DX server (e.g. /wps/mycontenthandler):